ChemicalDevelopment/PGS/README.md

 from x = 0 to 39

-This program searches for more complex equations that generate more primes for the first few values.
+This program looks for larger and longer examples of this!

+## More Info
+More info can be found on our wiki (https://github.com/ChemicalDevelopment/PGS/wiki)

 ## Implementations